holt/syringe/README.md

 ## Overview ##

 Syringe works by taking a function and inoculating it with deep or shallow references to data items located within a data registry.
-When a Syringe-bound function executes, the references are reconciled against the registry and the _actual_ data items are passed to the function automatically.
+When a syringed function executes, the references are reconciled against the registry and the _actual_ data items are passed to the function automatically.

 ### Example